KunutBoon/wikimedia/README.md

 ![GitHub](https://img.shields.io/github/license/pragyy/datascience-readme-template)

 # Wikimedia Project
-The demonstration of my work approach to ML model development using Wikipedia open data.
+The demonstration of my work approach for ML model development using Wikipedia open data.
 The solution proposed in this challenge is the <b>"Machine Learning for detecting potential disruptive usages"</b> that might causes any damage to all human knowledge aviable on one of the most visited encyclopedia website; as of August 2024.

 #### -- Project Status: [Completed]